Routing

 # Advanced Routing

-From FWCloud-UI you can carry out the routing administration.
-In traditional routing, the route that packets follow is obtained solely on the basis of their destination.
 It is possible to create more specific routes based on other factors such as source address, firewall marks, traffic type, protocols, access list, packet size, or other criteria.
 For that, we need to create routing tables and a routing policy, this is what is known as advanced routing or policy routing.
-From FWCloud-UI we can create and manage these routes and rules with all the power provided by its graphical environment and visual features.
-We access to these features from the Routing section of the firewalls created in FWCloud-UI.

 Routing tables and policy are described in the next sections of this document.